Interior detail of a high-value home that reflects poorly evaluated purchase decisions

 • Relying excessively on artificial systems

-Poor orientation is not always noticeable on a short visit, but becomes evident with continued use.
+Poor orientation is not always noticeable in a short visit, but it becomes evident with continued use.

 Don't think about long-term housing